-- 1. These proceedings arise out of breaches of fiduciary duty and inadequate disclosures by registered investment adviser IC Advisory Services, Inc. in connection with its mutual fund share class selection practices and the fees it and its affiliated broker received pursuant to Rule 12b-1 under the Investment Company Act of 1940 ("12b-1 fees").
-At times during the period January 1, 2014 to May 31, 2018 (the "Relevant Period"), Respondent purchased, recommended, or held for advisory clients mutual fund share classes that charged 12b-1 fees instead of lower-cost share classes of the same funds for which the clients were eligible.
-Respondent and its affiliated broker received 12b-1 fees in connection with these investments.
+- 1. These proceedings arise out of breaches of fiduciary duty and inadequate disclosures by registered investment adviser IPG Investment Advisors, LLC in connection with its mutual fund share class selection practices and the fees it, its affiliated broker, and its associated persons received pursuant to Rule 12b-1 under the Investment Company Act of 1940 ("12b-1 fees").
+At times during the period January 1, 2014 to September 1, 2018 (the "Relevant Period"), Respondent purchased, recommended, or held for advisory clients mutual fund share classes that charged 12b-1 fees instead of lower-cost share classes of the same funds for which the clients were eligible.
+Respondent, its affiliated broker, and its associated persons received 12b-1 fees in connection with these investments.
 Respondent failed to disclose in its Form ADV or otherwise the conflicts of interest related to (a) its receipt of 12b-1 fees, and/or (b) its selection of mutual fund share classes that pay such fees.
-During the Relevant Period, Respondent and its affiliated broker received 12b-1 fees for advising clients to invest in or hold such mutual fund share classes. - 2.
+During the Relevant Period, Respondent, its affiliated broker, and its associated persons received 12b-1 fees for advising clients to invest in or hold such mutual fund share classes. - 2.
 Respondent self-reported to the Commission the violations discussed in this Order pursuant to the Division of Enforcement's (the "Division") Share Class Selection Disclosure Initiative ("SCSD Initiative").2 Accordingly, this Order and Respondent's Offer are based on the information self-reported by Respondent.